Find schools that offer these popular programs

 There are no standard educational requirements for medical claims examiners, but most employers require a high school diploma and some look for a bachelor's degree, preferably in a medical discipline or life science.
 With some work experience, ambitious medical claims examiners may pursue certification by the International Claim Association (ICA), which administers two levels of coursework and certifying examinations.
 The Associate, Life and Health Claims (ALHC) Program requires six courses that cover the administration of health insurance claims, and the Fellow, Life and Health Claims (FLHC) Program, which may be undertaken after earning the ALHC designation, requires four additional courses.
 Such certifications are not obligatory, but they can broaden a medical claims examiner's career prospects.

 According to the U.S. Bureau of Labor Statistics (BLS), medical claims examiners usually specialize in a particular type of insurance (individual or group) and claim specialty (medical or dental, for example).
-While claims adjuster, investigator and examiner jobs are predicted to grow 3%, or slower than average, from 2014-2024, medical claims examiners can progress in their careers by learning about different areas of specialization and pursuing ICA certification.
-In 2015, the BLS listed the median annual salary for claims examiners, adjusters and investigators as $62,980.
+While claims adjuster, investigator and examiner jobs are predicted to decrease by 1% from 2016-2026, medical claims examiners can progress in their careers by learning about different areas of specialization and pursuing ICA certification.
+In 2017, the BLS listed the median annual salary for claims examiners, adjusters and investigators as $64,900.

 Alternate Career Options